 Here is a simple example of setting and getting properties in python.

-There are three methods in the above ClassName.
+There are three methods in the above ClassName (example).

-- __init__ is used to initialize a class’s attributes or properties.
+- __init__ Initialize a class’s attributes or properties.

 - __name:- It is a private attribute.